 Dr. Dively is a US National Science Foundation researcher in the area of ASL and Tactile ASL sociolinguistic variation with a focus on function and sociolinguistic variation of several signs and indicators of a question.
 She is published in diverse fields including interpretation, translation studies, linguistics, and Deaf Native American studies.
 Dr. Dively was one of the speakers, including Her Excellency, the Ireland President Mary McAleese, for launching Trinity College and Gallaudet University's Fulbright Ireland Deaf Studies Scholarship at Trinity College in Dublin, Ireland in1999.
 She also served as the on-site Fulbright faculty advisor to three U.S. Fulbright scholars in Italy for the Italy and Gallaudet University Fulbright Scholarship Program in Deaf Studies in 2000.
-Additionally, she is trained as a new consultant on sea glass items in the areas of archaeology and anthropology.

 Analysis of interpretations, ASL instruction, ASL and Tactile ASL sociolinguistics, Deaf Native American Studies.